hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 ### Lexical ambiguity

-One common word linguists like to use to illustrate lexical ambiguities is "bank", which can be used to mean either the side of a river or a financial institution.
-I tried ***Jane went to the bank*** and the model was like "haha!
+One common word linguists like to use to illustrate lexical ambiguities is *"bank"*, which can be used to mean either *the edge of a river or lake* or a *financial institution*.
+I tried ***Jane went to the bank*** and the model was like "Haha!
 I shall not even try":

 <img src="https://hkotek.com/text-to-image/bank.png" width="35%" />